bparanj/crystal/security/setup/proxmox.md

 By following these steps, you can import and run a VMware virtual machine within Proxmox VE.

 Yes, you can use a VMware virtual machine image in Proxmox Virtual Environment (PVE).
-Proxmox VE supports importing virtual machines from various formats, including VMware's VMDK (Virtual Machine Disk) format.
+Proxmox VE supports importing virtual machines from various formats,  VMware's VMDK (Virtual Machine Disk) format.

 To use a VMware image in Proxmox VE, you can follow these general steps: